V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 7.  **(Optional) 3D Conversion:** Utilize TRELLIS to generate 3D models.
 8.  **Iterate and Refine:** Adjust the prompt based on the evaluation.

-## Checklist
+## Checklist for A-Pose Avatar Creation from Concept Art

+**1. Image Generation and Preparation**

-- [ ] Install Easy Diffusion.
+- [ ] **Install Easy Diffusion:** This will be your primary AI art generation tool.
-- [ ] Use Beta.
-- [ ] Use 3.5 engine.
+- [ ] **Use Beta and 3.5 Engine:** Ensure you're using the latest version of Easy Diffusion with the most up-to-date Stable Diffusion engine.
-- [ ] Download the FLUX model and necessary LoRAs (CharacterDesign-FluxV2).
+- [ ] **Download FLUX Model and LoRAs:** Get the FLUX model and the CharacterDesign-FluxV2 LoRA for optimal character generation.
-- [ ] Configure Easy Diffusion with the FLUX model and LoRAs.
+- [ ] **Configure Easy Diffusion:** Set up Easy Diffusion with the FLUX model, LoRAs, and 2048x1024 pixel resolution.
+- [ ] **Generate A-Pose Image:** Use prompts in Easy Diffusion that specifically emphasize a clear A-pose with the palms facing forward or slightly angled outwards.
+Include details like:
+  - "A-pose"
+  - "palms facing forward" (or "slightly outwards")
+  - "symmetrical pose"
+  - "well-defined hands"
+  - Any specific style or details from your concept art
-- [ ] Set the width and height to 1024 pixels in Easy Diffusion.
+- [ ] **Refine in Krita:**
-- [ ] Use Krita's Magic Wand tool to remove the background.
+  - Use the Magic Wand tool to remove the background.
-- [ ] Use Krita's brush tools to erase the eyebrows, nose, and mouth.
+  - Use brush tools to clean up any artifacts or unwanted details.
+Pay close attention to the hands and fingers.

+**2. Sprite Creation and Rigging**

-- [ ] Upload the alpha'd image to Shoebox.
+- [ ] **Upload to Shoebox:** Import the cleaned image into Shoebox.
-- [ ] Use Shoebox to create sprites.
+- [ ] **Generate Sprites:** Use Shoebox to create sprites from your image.
-- [ ] Ensure the avatar can generate all 5 fingers.
+- [ ] **Verify Finger Generation:** Ensure all 5 fingers are clearly generated and separated in the sprites.
-- [ ] Ensure the avatar is in an A-pose.
+- [ ] **Confirm A-Pose:** Double-check that the avatar maintains a perfect A-pose throughout the sprite generation process.

-- [ ] (Optional) Install Docker Desktop.
-- [ ] (Optional) Install WSL2 with a compatible Linux distribution.
-- [ ] (Optional) Configure Docker Desktop to utilize the WSL2 backend.
-- [ ] (Optional) Ensure GPU access is enabled within WSL2.
+**3. Advanced Setup (Optional)**

+- [ ] **Install Docker Desktop, WSL2, and Configure:** If you need more advanced features or prefer a Linux environment, consider setting up Docker Desktop with WSL2.
-- [ ] (Optional) Execute TRELLIS within WSL2.
+- [ ] **Execute TRELLIS in WSL2:** TRELLIS can potentially offer more advanced rigging options if needed.

+**Important Notes for Palm and A-Pose:**

+- **Prompt Engineering:** Carefully craft your prompts in Easy Diffusion to get the desired A-pose and hand orientation.
+Experiment with different keywords and phrases.
+- **Iteration:** You might need to generate multiple images and refine them in Krita until you achieve a perfect A-pose with well-defined palms and fingers.
+- **Shoebox Settings:** Explore Shoebox's settings to fine-tune sprite generation and ensure it preserves the A-pose and hand details.
+- **Alternative Tools:** If Shoebox doesn't meet your needs, consider other sprite generation or 3D modeling tools that might offer more control over rigging and posing.

 ## The Benefits